-Term What it means... В Balance billing (pages 22-23) When a provider bills you for the difference between what the provider billed and the amount paid by the Plan (the allowed amount).
+Term What it means В Balance billing (pages 23-24) When a provider bills you for the difference between what the provider billed and the amount paid by the Plan (the allowed amount).
 For example, if the provider's charge is \$100 and the allowed amount is \$70, the provider may balance bill you for the remaining \$30.
-Behavioral health services (Chapter 5) Services to treat mental health and substance use disorder conditions.
-C Calendar quarter The four calendar quarters of the year are: • July/August/September • October/November/December • January/February/March • April/May/June Clinical stabilization services (CSS) Clinically managed detox and recovery services provided in a non-medical setting.
-Coinsurance (page 21) Your share of the costs of a covered healthcare service, calculated as a percent (for example, 20%) of the allowed amount for the service.
+Behavioral health services (Chapter 5) Services to treat mental health and substance use disorder conditions. С Calendar quarter The four calendar quarters of the year are: • July/August/September • October/November/December • January/February/March • April/May/June Clinical stabilization services (CSS) Clinically managed detox and recovery services provided in a non-medical setting.
+Coinsurance (page 22) Your share of the costs of a covered healthcare service, calculated as a percent (for example, 20%) of the allowed amount for the service.
 You pay coinsurance plus any copays and deductible that may apply.
 Community-based acute treatment (CBAT) Treatment for children and adolescents with serious behavioral health disorders who need a protected and structured environment.
-Community support programs (CSP) Programs to help members access and use behavioral health services.
+Community Choice hospital A Massachusetts hospital where you have lower member copays and no coinsurance for certain services, including inpatient admissions and outpatient surgery.
+Community Choice hospitals are listed in Appendix B. Community support programs (CSP) Programs to help members access and use behavioral health services.
 Contracted provider Any healthcare provider - such as a doctor, hospital or facility - that has agreed to accept the Plan's payment as payment in full.
 Contracted providers have gone through a credentialing process and must adhere to the quality standards that UniCare requires.
 Copay (copayment) (pages 20-21) A fixed amount you pay for a covered healthcare service, usually when you get the service.
 The dollar amount of the copay depends on the service it applies to.
 Not all services have copays.
-Cosmetic services (page 84) Services performed mainly to improve appearance.
+Cosmetic services (page 88) Services performed mainly to improve appearance.
 These services do not restore bodily function or correct functional impairment.
 Cosmetic services are not covered.
 Cost sharing (Chapter 2) Your share of the cost for a covered service that you must pay out of your own pocket.
 Your share can include a copay, coinsurance, and/or deductible.
 Crisis stabilization unit (CSU) 24-hour observation and supervision for behavioral health conditions when inpatient care isn't needed.
-Custodial care (page 84) A level of care that is chiefly designed to assist with activities of daily living and cannot reasonably be expected to greatly restore health or bodily function.
+Custodial care (page 88) A level of care that is chiefly designed to assist with activities of daily living and cannot reasonably be expected to greatly restore health or bodily function.